 The parchment paper keeps foods from sticking and is grease and heat resistant.
 When the food is served, the parchment paper can be thrown away so clean-up is a breeze.
 No crumbs stuck to your dishes anymore.

-The reason everyone asks “Can you put parchment paper in the air fryer?” is because they want the same benefits for the sometimes very messy air fryer situation.
+The reason everyone asks “Can you put parchment paper in the air fryer?” is because they want the same benefits for the sometimes very messy air fryer situation and this helps keep your appliance clean.
+It also keeps your food from crumbling or tearing into pieces, like fish.

-You can use a regular liner in the air fryer, and you can read about all the different air fryer liners here.
+You can use a regular silicone liner in the air fryer, and you can read about all the different air fryer liners here.
+They are reusable and better for the environment.
 But parchment paper is cheaper.
+We use both and lean towards the silicone more as it has easy dishwasher clean up and less waste.

 How to Use

-Note: Do not put the parchment paper under the basket.
-Do not put parchment paper on top of your food as it will be blown up into the fan and heat coil in the top of the air fryer unit.
+Note: Do not put the parchment paper under the basket when you are air-frying.
+Do not put parchment paper on top of your food as it will be blown up into the fan and heating element in the top of the air fryer unit.

 Cooking “en papillote”